Can Federal Whistleblowers Raise Concerns About Violations Of Law Or An Abuse Of Authority, Including Violations Committed By The President?

 In response to a documented record of retaliation against government whistleblowers, Congress amended the whistleblower statutes to enact express confidentiality provisions for whistleblowers.
 In doing so, Congress recognized that the public identification of a whistleblower without the whistleblower’s consent can lead to serious adverse consequences, including retaliation, damage to reputation, loss of livelihood and career and threats and harassment, including potential physical harm.

-Yes.
-When Congress enacted Whistleblower protections for intelligence community employees in 2014 the law specifically required that the President shall ensure enforcement of the Whistleblower statute.
+community employees in 2014 the law specifically required that the President shall ensure enforcement of the Whistleblower statute.
 See, 50 U.S.C. §3234(d).
 Congress modeled that law on another Whistleblower statute protecting FBI employees, 5 U.S.C. §2303, requiring that the Whistleblower statute be enforced by the President in a manner consistent with Whistleblower protections for regular civil service employees.
 Additionally, in 2013 a Presidential Directive was issued declaring that Whistleblower rights for employees in the intelligence community must be based on the legal principles and policies applicable to whistleblowers in the regular civil service, and the President is responsible for enforcing those whistleblower rights for intelligence agency employees under the statute.

 Yes.
 The complaint form filed by federal whistleblowers (and that is used within the intelligence community) directly states that the whistleblower’s identity will remain confidential.
 This is consistent with the policies and procedures that have long been observed to protect whistleblower confidentiality under the WPA, which the Inspector General Act, the Presidential Directive and other applicable rules require to be followed.